The HRTO’s Role: Human Rights Cases in Ontario

 What is the HRTO?

-The Human Rights Tribunal of Ontario is one of thirteen tribunals that make up Tribunals Ontario.
+The Human Rights Tribunal of Ontario (HRTO) is one of thirteen tribunals that make up Tribunals Ontario.
 These tribunals are meant to streamline cases with similar focuses to a single resolution method to reduce some of the strain on the civil courts.
 Cases that primarily focus on human rights are encouraged to apply to the HRTO, the same way that cases focused on tenancy issues are encouraged to apply to the Landlord and Tenant Board.

 Cases that come through the HRTO will usually involve a mediation process, where parties are brought together to attempt to solve the issue through an organized mediation.
 If the mediation is unsuccessful, the case will be presented to an HRTO adjudicator who will make a decision based on the evidence.